gregology/gregology.github.io/_posts/2019-09-18-musk-de-urbanization.md

   <img width="100%" height="100%" src="/wp-content/uploads/2019/09/canada_vs_europe.png" alt="Canada vs Europe latitude" title="Canada vs Europe latitude">
 </p>

 Starlink is a satellite constellation development project underway by Musk's SpaceX company, to develop low-cost, high-performance internet connections.
 SpaceX plans to deploy nearly 12,000 satellites in three orbital shells by the mid-2020s.
 Satellites will initially have 20Gbps bandwidth with the ground and that will likely increase with new versions.
-The satellites will communicate with each other using lasers so the network will not be limited by their ground communication bandwidth.
+The satellites will communicate with each other using lasers so the inter-satellite network will not be limited by their ground communication bandwidth.

 <p align="center">
   <img width="80%" height="80%" src="/wp-content/uploads/2019/09/starlink.jpg" alt="Starlink Satellite Constellation" title="Starlink Satellite Constellation">